dzach/3d_extruder_test/README.md

 This is an effort to define a simple set of prerequisite conditions, test objects and test procedures necessary for an assessment of 3d printer extruder performance.
 Test results are accompanied with photographs of successfully printed test objects.
 An Excel spreadsheet is provided as a template to help organize and perform the test together with sample test results.

-A discussion on this subject exists in http://forums.reprap.org/read.php?1,139866
+A discussion on this subject exists in ["the reprap forum"](]http://forums.reprap.org/read.php?1,139866)